Development of Grand Theft Auto V: History and overview

 Preliminary work on Grand Theft Auto V began around Grand Theft Auto IV's release in April 2008; full development lasted approximately three years.
 Rockstar North's core 360-person team co-opted studios around the world owned by parent company Rockstar Games to facilitate development between a full team of over 1,000.
 These included Rockstar's Leeds, Lincoln, London, New England, San Diego and Toronto studios.
 Technical director Adam Fowler said that while development was shared between studios in different countries, the process involved close collaboration between the core team and others.
 This was necessary to avoid difficulties if studios did not communicate with each other as many game mechanics work in tandem.
 Game development ceased by 25 August 2013, when it was submitted for manufacturing.
 Media analyst Arvind Bhatia estimated the game's development budget exceeded US$137 million, and The Scotsman reporter Marty McLaughlin estimated that the combined development and marketing efforts exceeded £170 million (US$265 million), making it the most expensive video game ever made at its time.

 The proprietary Rockstar Advanced Game Engine (RAGE) was overhauled for the game to improve its draw distance rendering capabilities, and the Euphoria and Bullet engines handle further animation and environment rendering tasks.
 The team found they could render the game world with greater detail than in Grand Theft Auto IV because they had become familiar with the PlayStation 3 and Xbox 360's hardware.
-Art director Aaron Garbut said that while the consoles' ageing hardware were tiring to work with, the team could still render detailed lighting and shadows and "maintain a consistent look".
+Art director Aaron Garbut said that while the consoles' ageing hardware was tiring to work with, the team could still render detailed lighting and shadows and "maintain a consistent look".
 Vice president Dan Houser felt working on Grand Theft Auto IV with relatively new hardware was a challenge, but the team had since learnt to develop for the consoles more efficiently.
-The PlayStation 3, PlayStation 4 and Xbox One versions fit onto one Blu-ray Disc; Xbox 360 copies are distributed on two DVDs and require an 8 GB installation on the HDD or external storage device; while the Microsoft Windows (PC) version takes up seven DVDs.
+The PlayStation 3, PlayStation 4 and Xbox One versions fit onto one Blu-ray Disc; Xbox 360 copies are distributed on two DVDs and require an 8 GB installation on the HDD or external storage device; while the Windows (PC) version takes up seven DVDs.
 The team asserted any differences between the PlayStation 3 and Xbox 360 versions would be negligible.